 The above terms are mandatory, and such terms start from the date on which the right may be exercised.
-In case of a legal action, the statute of limitation is interrupted until the judgment, after which it starts to run again.
+It should also be considered that in certain cases the period of 10 or five years, depending on the right to be claimed, may also be suspended for a certain period (when the relationship between the parties to be in court is of a particular nature: for example, between spouses or company and board members for the whole period of their relationship).
+In case of legal action, the statute of limitation is interrupted until the judgment, after which it starts to run again.